wp-plugins/youtube-embed-plus/readme.txt

 1. YouTube Embed Screenshot 1: Paste a YouTube link on its own line and it will become a YouTube embed on your website.
 2. YouTube Embed Screenshot 2: YouTube's admin settings.
-3. YouTube Embed Screenshot 3: PRO Visual YouTube Wizard
+3. YouTube Embed Screenshot 3: PRO Visual YouTube Wizard (customize your embed)

 == Changelog ==